 Student Run Businesses and Nonprofit Enterprises

 Montessori education fosters entrepreneurship.
-An essential part of every Montessori Secondary program as well as many Montessori Upper Elementary programs is the student run enterprises.
+An essential part of every Montessori Secondary program is the student run enterprises.
 Ranging in scale from monthly cafés for their friends and family, to registered charities raising tens of thousands of dollars, to the student run Hershey Farm School in Ohio, micro-economy enterprises give students experience in running their own business with their schoolmates and in making decisions with tangible outcomes.

 Entrepreneurship makes academics come to life and develops problem solving, communication, teamwork, financial literacy, and leadership skills.
 It also gives girls the confidence and resilience they need to "break the glass ceiling” by starting their own female-run businesses.